copyrightexceptions/copyrightexceptions.eu/content/static/methodology.md

 ## Contributors

-The following individuals have contributed to the analysis for the Member States listed behind their names.
-For a more detailed description of their contributions please refer to our [GitHub repository](https://github.com/copyrightexceptions/copyrightexceptions.eu) where all changes to the country pages are tracked.
+The following individuals have contributed to the analysis for the Member States listed behind their names:

 * **Ana Lazarova:** Spain, Italy, Greece, Austria, Czech Republic, France, Hungary, Romania, Poland Germany.
 * **Konrad Gliściński:** Poland
 * **Paul Keller:** Netherlands, Germany
 * **Teresa Nobre:** Portugal

+For a more detailed description of their contributions please refer to our [GitHub repository](https://github.com/copyrightexceptions/copyrightexceptions.eu) where all changes to the country pages are tracked.

 ## Data Sources